Frequently Asked Questions on Pool Maintenance & Products

-It is recommended to leave the surface a minimum overnight before recoating with chlorinated rubber stop this will allow as much solvent to evaporate out of the coating and will prevent bubbling occurring when subsequent topcoats are put over.
+It is recommended to leave the surface a minimum overnight before recoating with chlorinated rubber.
+This will allow as much solvent to evaporate out of the coating and will prevent bubbling to occur when subsequent topcoats are put over.

 Can I use these paints with an ozone or ionizer sanitization system?

-You can use chlorinated rubber paints with ozone or ioniser sanitisation systems stop within ioniser ionisation is still it is important to ensure that your anode and cathode are working properly as salt buy in excess of copper leaching into the pool will result in a blue staying over the surface which can be confused for coating breakdown.
+You can use chlorinated rubber paints with ozone or ioniser sanitisation systems.
+With ioniser sanitisation, it is still important to ensure that your anode and cathode are working properly as salt buy in excess of copper leaching into the pool will result in a blue staying over the surface which can be confused for coating breakdown.

 Can I use these paints in a saltwater pool?